joaoreboucas1/papyrus_chess/README.md

 ## TODO

-Figure out a way to ship the application.
-Since the font and assets
+Figure out a way to ship the application, since the font and assets are loaded dynamically.